LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-3/README.md

     * Grading Rubrics found on Canvas under the Pages section
         * See the CEM if you can't find it
     * *This assignment needs to be graded before week 4!*
-    * You will have to grade their LinkedIn, Resume, and GitHub profiles and they all have to be successful for them to pass this assignment.
+    * You will have to grade their LinkedIn, Resume, and GitHub profiles, and they all have to be successful for them to pass this assignment.

 ## Possible Class Outline
 * Git Presentation and Questions